Oregon Independent

 Mental Health Professionals

-Original Members - John Milnes, Nick Dietlein, JL Wilson, Marc Andrews, Tracy Bryce Farmer (top row)
+Top row: John Milnes, Nick Dietlein, JL Wilson (Public Affairs Counsel), Marc Andrews, Tracy Bryce Farmer

 What we stand for